 The thing with a molar pregnancy is that your hCG level is super elevated - which is why a positive pregnancy test would come up.
 It's also why you can experience some really bad pregnancy side effects.
 So in order to check this marker to make sure the molar pregnancy does not turn into anything more severe than just that, you need to refrain from getting pregnant for at least 6 months to a year (depending on your doctor's orders) & hence the regular blood testing.

 I went through with my D&C yesterday.
 It was scary.
 They threw questions at me like, "In a worst case scenario, are you ok with a full abdominal hysterectomy being performed?" and "Are you ok with a blood transfusion being performed if it's a matter of saving your life?"
 All these 'worst case scenarios' are a lot to take in when you're waiting alone in pre-op, you've been poked & prodded more than you would like & you're completely exhausted + still experience the pregnancy symptoms you can't wait to be done with.

 Thankfully, worst case scenarios were just worst case scenarios.
 The surgery went fine.
-My only hope is that they were able to remove it all & I can go on to live a healthy live.
+My only hope is that they were able to remove it all & I can go on to live a healthy life.
 I will be following up with my essential oil protocol that I will be using to make sure I am in pique shape for conquering this minor setback.
 But like I said, there is light in these dark situations & lessons to learn.

 I mentioned in my Instagram post that I hope that no one I know ever has to go through this.
 But what I found is that a lot of people actually have or know someone that has.
 This is scary to me because before Monday, I had never even heard of this term.
 Yet it happens to 1 in 1,000 women.